-INDIANAPOLIS – While Colts players are normally treated as "heroes" during training camp; Huntington Bank and the Indianapolis Colts switched gears and focused on the underserved youth of Indianapolis.
-The day included a special "VIP" practice viewing experience, meet-and-greet with Head Coach Chuck Pagano and the opportunity to visit Colts City.
-The children were selected from Young Men Inc., a ministry based program geared towards empowering young African-American males and other at risk males emotionally, physically and spiritually.
+INDIANAPOLIS – While Colts players are normally treated as "heroes" during training camp, Huntington Bank and the Indianapolis Colts switched gears and focused on the underserved youth of Indianapolis.
+Twenty-five youth from Pride Community Center of Indianapolis were treated to a special "VIP" practice viewing experience, which included the chance to join the team huddle at the end of practice, a meet-and-greet with Head Coach Chuck Pagano and Colts players and a visit Colts City.